 Some districts that currently include Civics as a semester CWP course may choose to meet the civics credit requirement while at the same time meeting the CWP requirement.
 This approach would create flexibility for districts to teach some other one-credit course, such as 9th or 10th grade world history.

 Many of the civics standards that apply to the new Civics credit requirement currently reside at the 11th grade in the existing “US History and Government” standards.
 OSPI completed a revision of the social studies standards in 2013.
-The changes were fairly minor and simply moved some existing standards to the appropriate grade level given the revised sequence of courses.
+The GLEs for Civics are now placed at both the 11th and 12th grade.

 Many schools/districts are teaching Washington State History and Government in 7th grade, to 7th grade standards and grade level expectations.
 Washington law does not permit districts to award credit for course work taken prior to 9th grade if the academic level of the course work does not exceed the requirements for 8th grade classes i.e., is not at a high school academic level.
 State Board of Education rule required students to earn .5 credits in Washington State History and Government.
 This policy conflict put districts in a bind because technically, many districts could not award credit due to the academic level of the class.

 The new policy provides greater flexibility for districts and students.
 Districts can offer Washington State History and Government at a middle or high school level.
 If offered at a high school academic level, districts may still choose to award credit.
 If offered at a middle school academic level, students can still satisfy a graduation requirement.
 Satisfactory completion of the requirement must be noted on the students’ transcripts.